833.310.4868 INFO@SHOSHONEADVENTURES.COM

 After a successful harvest, guides field prepare trophies to the hunter’s specifications and debone meat.
 While hunters may take meat home, most choose to transport approximately 50 pounds of premium cuts due to airline freight limitations.

-Ultimately, the Nunavut Caribou and Muskox Combo Hunt offers true Arctic wilderness, exceptional trophy quality, and a meticulously managed experience for serious northern big-game hunters.
+This hunt offers a true Arctic wilderness, exceptional trophy quality, and a meticulously managed experience for serious northern big-game hunters.

 Dates & Availability